ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-3-overriding.rst

 .. note::

    To overload a method the method must have the same name, but the parameter list must be different in some way.
 It can have a different number of parameters, different types of parameters, and/or a different order for the parameter types.
-The return type can also be different.
+The return type can also be different but you can't have two methods that differ only in their return type.

 |Exercise| **Check your understanding**